vxnuaj/NEOCORTEX/Neurons/Mathematics/Exponentially Weighted Average.md

- Exponentially weighted averages is a type of [[moving average]] with the weights, $W$, exponentially decreasing as datapoints get older rather than linearly decreasing or being arbitrarily assigned.
+ Exponentially weighted averages is a type of [[Moving Average]] with the weights, $W$, exponentially decreasing as datapoints get older rather than linearly decreasing or being arbitrarily assigned.

 It's formula is computed as: